AutoQResearch: LLM-Guided Closed-Loop Policy Search for Adaptive Variational Quantum Optimization: Abstract

 Configuring variational quantum algorithms for combinatorial optimization remains a difficult and largely expert-driven process, requiring coordinated choices over solver family, ansatz, objective, optimizer, encoding, and fallback logic.
 We present \textit{AutoQResearch}, an LLM-guided closed-loop experimentation framework that casts this task as sequential policy search over a curated quantum-solver design space.
 Instead of searching for a single static configuration, the framework searches for adaptive solver-control policies that condition future decisions on diagnostics from earlier attempts, including feasibility, optimality gap, convergence stagnation, and sampling concentration.

 The system operates through a structured and auditable workflow: an LLM agent edits a small policy surface under a fixed evaluation harness, candidate policies are first screened using cheap scout evaluations, and only the strongest candidates are promoted to full confirmation.
-This enables controlled autonomous exploration while guarding against proxy overfitting and unstable policy selection.
+The code and experiment artifacts are publicly released to support reproduction of the search traces, plots, and policy checkpoints.\footnote{Code and artifacts: \url{https://github.com/SMU-Quantum/autoqresearch}} This enables controlled autonomous exploration while guarding against proxy overfitting and unstable policy selection.

 We evaluate the framework on two combinatorial optimization settings with different structural characteristics: Maximum Independent Set (MIS) and the Capacitated Vehicle Routing Problem (CVRP).
 On MIS instances from 16 to 64 vertices, the discovered policies substantially outperform the static baseline and reveal clear scale-dependent solver behavior: CVaR objectives are most effective at small scale, warm-start QAOA transfers well at 16 nodes but collapses at 32, and QRAO-based qubit compression provides the most effective explored scaling path.
 On CVRP curricula from 8- to 12-customer instances and a held-out E-n13-k4 benchmark, the framework discovers policy adaptations involving sampling budget, penalty design, and hybrid feasibility-repair protocols, yielding feasible high-quality solutions on held-out instances.